frederickk/folio.js/README.md

 );
 ```

-To build the scriptographer version of Folio:
+To only build the scriptographer version of Folio:

 ```shell
 grunt scriptographer